cmusphinx/cmusphinx.github.io/wiki/gstreamer.md

 in GUI programming, which emits a stream of messages that can be subscribed to and interpreted by a controller object.
 Fortunately, GStreamer allows us to do (almost) exactly this, using the same mechanism used for GTK+ widgets.
-So, we are going to connect methods in ''DemoApp'' to the messages emitted by the ''pocketsphinx'' element:
+So, we are going to connect methods in `DemoApp` to the messages emitted by the `pocketsphinx` element:

 	        bus = self.pipeline.get_bus()